kpcyrd/arch-audit/README.md

 ## False Positive

 **Please** before reporting false positive check https://security.archlinux.org first. `arch-audit` parses that page and then if that page reports a false positive, `arch-audit` will do too.
-Get in touch with the Arch Linux Security team via IRC at freenode#archlinux-security.
+Get in touch with the Arch Linux Security team via IRC at #archlinux-security channel on [Libera](https://libera.chat/).
 Thanks!

 ## License